-FUNDING AREAS: Education, healthcare, culture, environment, and economic betterment
+FUNDING AREAS: Education, healthcare, culture, environment, economic betterment

-IP TAKE: Education has been a top cause for this funder lately, so try to tap into this regional trend.
+IP TAKE: Education has been a priority for this funder, so grant seekers might want to try to tap into this regional trend.
 Music programs have also been seeing a steady show of support lately.

-PROFILE: Similar in geographic scope to the Phil Hardin Foundation, the Riley Foundation focuses its grantmaking on Meridian and Lauderdale County, Mississippi.
-It’s one of the largest foundations in the state and was chartered in 1998.
+PROFILE: Similar in geographic scope to the Phil Hardin Foundation, the Riley Foundation prioritizes grantmaking in Meridian and Lauderdale County, Mississippi.
+It is one of the largest foundations in the state and was chartered in 1998.
 It seeks “to meet the needs and improve the quality of life for the people of Meridian and Lauderdale County, Mississippi.”

 It has evolved from the service of Dr. Franklin Gail Riley, who was the first residency-trained pediatrician in Mississippi.
 He was also a founding board member of the American Board of Pediatrics and the American Academy of Pediatrics, and he turned the hospital he created into a nonprofit charitable hospital in the 1930s.
 His doctor sons were instrumental in constructing a new facility in the 1960s, Riley Memorial Hospital, which was sold to Health Management Associates of Naples, Florida in 1998.
 The foundation was established with the proceeds of that sale.

 But unlike the Phil Hardin Foundation, which has a strict education focus, the Riley Foundation is a broad funder that provides grants to charitable and governmental organizations in the fields of education, healthcare, culture, environment and economic betterment.